 Play SCIE’s introduction to the Care Act video presentation.

 The Care Act 2014 is the most significant piece of legislation in our sector since the establishment of the welfare state.

-The Act begins by defining the primary responsibility of local authorities as the promotion of individual wellbeing.
+The Act begins by defining the primary legal responsibility of local authorities as the promotion of individual wellbeing.

-Adult safeguarding is, for the first time, spelt out in the law in the Care Act.
+Adult safeguarding is, for the first time, spelled out in law in the Care Act.
 Local authorities must make enquiries if they believe an adult is, or is at risk of, being abused or neglected.
 They must also set up a safeguarding adults board including key stakeholders.
 This board will carry out safeguarding adults reviews when people die as a result of neglect or abuse and there’s a concern that the local authority, or its partners, could have done more.

 The Social Care Institute for Excellence continues working closely with central and local government to produce useful resources that will enable local authorities to further improve social care practice, in alignment with the legislative requirements and good practice.

 For more information visit the SCIE website at www.scie.org.uk.